CZnavody19/Auto-Typer/README.md

 - Configure the parameters
 - Press `Windows Shift S` and select the area of the text
 - Click `Capture` and review the text
 - Click `Start` and start typing, the program will "rewrite" the keys to the correct ones (By default only letters are enabled.
-To enable additional keys enter them to the [file](blocked_keys.txt).)
+To enable additional keys enter them in the settings.)
+- At the end press `Ctrl Enter` to stop rewriting (The program will freeze during typing)